jamesgraham0/Spotify-Votes-Mobile/README.md

 - ✅ Set newly joined user's currently playing to what the room has currently playing
 - ✅ Kick users from room when host leaves
 - ✅ Display number of users in room
-- 🛑 Add who added the track
+- ✅ Add who added the track
+- ✅ Handle case where non-host leaves the room
 - 🛑 Allow the host to kick users from the room
-- 🛑 Handle case where non-host leaves the room (socket.emit("leaveRoom", user))
 - 🛑 Change playing and pausing to server-side
 - 🛑 Socket disconnects when app is in background for a few seconds.
 Make it either reconnect when they join, or maintain the connection.